 4. Speak from experience

-If you feel comfortable talking about your medicinal cannabis use, sharing how your medicinal cannabis treatment has helped you in managing or healing your condition can help your loved one understand your cannabis use on a personal level.
-You might talk about positive changes you've seen, how the treatments compare with other conventional treatments you've tried and how they've impacted your life overall.
+If you feel comfortable talking about your medicinal cannabis journey, sharing how your medicinal cannabis treatment has helped you in managing or healing your condition can help your loved one understand your choice on a personal level.
+You might talk about changes you've seen, how the treatments compare with other conventional treatments you've tried and how they've impacted your life overall.

 If, for example, your medical cannabis treatment has helped improve your relationships with others by lessening the symptoms of anxiety or chronic pain, then you might talk about how medical cannabis has allowed you to spend more time or improved the time you spend with your loved ones, family and friends.
-You might talk about how it’s allowed you to do better at work, participate in activities or any other benefit your treatment has had on your symptoms and lifestyle.
+You might talk about how it’s helped you to do better at work, participate in activities or any other benefit your treatment has had on your symptoms and lifestyle.
 You may also like to talk about how other treatments you’ve tried were less effective or produced adverse side effects that were worse than those you’ve experienced with medical cannabis.
+Remember that medical cannabis affects everyone differently so your personal experience is unique to you.
+This means that your loved one and other people around you will have a different experience and it's important to acknowledge that what works for you may not work for others.

-Anything you can share that will challenge your loved one’s ideas about how cannabis affects users will help break down any stigmas they’ve learned to associate with cannabis and help them understand your decision.
+Anything you can share that will challenge your loved one’s ideas about how medical cannabis affects users will help break down any stigmas and help them understand your decision.

 5. Trust yourself and your experience